liaaaxu/IMDB-Scraping/README.md

 8. userReviews: the text content of the review
 9. userRates: the rating given along with the review, a numerical value between 0 and 10

 The final results in dataframe format may look like the following.
-Notice that further cleaning and organizing are needed to get neat data.
+Notice that further cleaning and organizing are needed to get the neat data.

 ![Screen Shot 2020-09-03 at 8 59 03 PM](https://user-images.githubusercontent.com/33683715/92200315-6b0ad600-ee2e-11ea-9b0b-b3b7766d3216.png)